 - Carrots - All types of carrots are suitable for this recipe – just cut larger carrots to sizes.
 Roasting carrots in a hot oven works best for a caramelized edge.

 - Purple and yellow carrots also work well and can provide extra color and nutrients.
 If you want to maximize every single second, you can use baby carrots.

 - Sweetener - we try to avoid sugar in our recipes, but you can substitute the maple syrup with ¼ cup of dark brown sugar for 1 kilogram/ 2lbs of carrots.
 Honey or maple syrup is the most popular sweetener for this glazed carrots recipe.
 If you are a vegetarian, you may want to use honey, but I encourage you to substitute honey with maple syrup, agave nectar, or brown sugar.
 Let's take care of these beautiful creatures.

 - Olive oil - you can also use avocado oil or vegan butter.
 If cooking oil-free, briefly steam the carrots first until carrots are tender (just slightly).
-Then toss the half-cooked carrots into the mix and then roast them for around 15 minutes.
+Then, toss the half-cooked carrots into the mix and roast them for around 15 minutes.

 - Miso paste - you can use light, medium, or dark miso.
 Just take into consideration that the darker, the stronger, so reduce the amount of miso if using a dark paste.
 You can also sub for one teaspoon of powdered miso.

 - Seasonings - instead of onion powder, you can also use garlic powder (in a small quantity) or even curry powder.

 - Herbs - I used rosemary here, but thyme works perfectly well, just as they do with roasted butternut squash.
 Both herbs pair very well with sweet veggies, think sweet potatoes dishes, roasted pumpkin, and acorn squash.